John W. Vogt Jr.: Biography

 In February 1963 he became the director of the policy planning staff, Office of the Assistant Secretary of Defense, International Security Affairs.
-In this assignment, he was head of the staff of defense department planners, both civilian and military, who participated in the drafting of political/military plans.
+In this assignment, he was the head of staff of defense department planners, both civilian and military, who participated in the drafting of political/military plans.

 In August 1965 he began a three-year tour of duty as deputy for plans and operations, Pacific Air Forces, in which capacity he participated in the planning and direction of the air campaign against North Vietnam.
 He left Hawaii in June 1968 to become assistant deputy chief of staff for plans and operations, Headquarters U.S. Air Force.

 In August 1969 he joined the Organization of the Joint Chiefs of Staff as director for operations (J-3).
 On July 20, 1970, he became director of the Joint Staff, a position he held until April 7, 1972, when he was promoted to general.

 He assumed duty as commander, Seventh Air Force (PACAF), and deputy commander, U.S. Military Assistance Command, Vietnam, on April 10, 1972, replacing General John D. Lavelle who had been forced to resign.
 Vogt was responsible for air operations in Southeast Asia for the last eighteen months of United States combat activity.
 With the cease-fire in Vietnam he became the commander of the U.S. Support Activities Group in Thailand which conducted all U.S. air activities in Laos and Cambodia until U.S. combat involvement ceased in August 1973.
 He became commander in chief of Pacific Air Forces on October 1, 1973, and assumed command of Allied Air Forces Central Europe and United States Air Forces in Europe in June 1974.
 He is the only officer to have been commander in chief of both the U.S. Pacific and European Air Forces.

 He retired from the Air Force on August 31, 1975.

-He died April 16, 2010.
-He was buried at Arlington National Cemetery.
+He died on April 16, 2010.

+He was interred at Arlington National Cemetery in Section 59, Site 4224.